matgarz/National-SOEN341_Project_F25/ContributionsFolder/JasdeepSSandhu_40266557.md

 ## Sprint 3:

-- Built, worked on and fixed the issues with CI Testing workflows using Github Actions
+- Built, worked on and fixed the issues with CI Testing workflows using Github Actions (~3 hours on Oct 30)
 - Created a Project and connected it to this repository.
 Then I linked and assigned the issues and pull reuqests under different tabs (like ToDo, Ready, Done, etc.) within the Project.
-This helped significantly with Sprint Planning.
+This helped significantly with Sprint Planning. (~3 hours on Oct 26)
-- Worked on finished the Student UI Features.
+- Worked on finished the Student UI Features. (~12 hours on Oct 31)
-- Implemented filters fully to filter the events
+- Implemented filters fully to filter the events (~3 hours on Oct 31)
-- Implemented the Details functionality to show the modal UI component which shows the details of the particular event & location of the event using an integrated Map (using react leaflet lib)
+- Implemented the Details functionality to show the modal UI component which shows the details of the particular event & location of the event using an integrated Map (using react leaflet lib) (~4 hours on Nov 1)
-- Integrated QR Code ticket generation feature (written by Ariberto) within the Student feature and create the UI for it.
+- Integrated QR Code ticket generation feature (written by Ariberto) within the Student feature and create the UI for it. (~4 to 5 hours on Nov 1)
 - Made the technical architecture as well as wrote down the technical documentation for the project.
-(Worked on the diagram with Matteo)
+(Worked on the diagram with Matteo) (~2 hours on Nov 2)
 - As a scrum master, I kept track of the tasks to be done with the help of issues.
 I also tracked all the pull request changes, reviewed and approved them for merge.
-Handled multiple pull requests together
+Handled multiple pull requests together (throughout sprint 3)
-- Kept up with everyone on Discord with their tasks and made sure the sprint goals are met before the deadline with all the requirements as mentioned in the Sprint 3 document.
+- Kept up with everyone on Discord with their tasks and made sure the sprint goals are met before the deadline with all the requirements as mentioned in the Sprint 3 document. (throughout Sprint 3)